avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 amylase.Bgramini.fasta.blastp.out
 ```

-Finaly as the **$TMPDIR** is used for everyone a best practice is to delete all the temporary directories (i.e work.directory) from this location.
+Finally, as the **$TMPDIR** is used for everyone a best practice is to delete all the temporary directories (i.e work.directory) from this location.

 We can achive this by doing this: